KeckObservatoryArchive/data-evaluation-and-processing/doc/aa-admin-notes.md

 Verify cron job:
 - A cron job should be running on the server for each instrument using 'koaadmin' user account.
 Example:
     0 9 * * * /usr/local/anaconda3-5.0.0.1/bin/python /kroot/archive/koa/dep/default/dep_go.py NIRES `date -u +\%Y-\%m-\%d` 1 > /dev/null 2>&1

+## Creating Metadata Format File

+If you need to create or make changes to the keyword metadata definitions:

+- Get latest spreadsheet definition file (currently as Google docs)
+- Export columns in this order: keyword, dataType, colSize, allowNull
+- Make sure KOAID is first keyword row
+- Save to repo as /metadata/keywords.format.<INSTR> (ie "keywords.format.NIRES")

+## Regression Testing
+TODO